-As a leader and a colleague, there are many opportunities to support the people you work with.
-The line between professional and personal relationships should blur when you show up to work open-hearted.
+As a leader and a colleague, you’ll have many opportunities to support the people you work with.
+Personal relationships have the chance to flourish out of professional relationships when you show up to work with an open heart.

-Statistically, I am sure I worked with people dealing with domestic violence, substance abuse problems, financial hardships and a host of other things they dared not speak about at work.
+And these challenges are just the difficult times I know about—statistically, I am sure I’ve worked with people dealing with domestic violence, substance abuse problems, financial hardships and a host of other things they dared not speak about at work.

-There will be times in your life when we are not strong enough to hold up others.
+There will be times in your life when you are not strong enough to hold up others.
 In those seasons, you need community.

 Other times, you’ll have the strength to build community and to support the people in your life that are hurting.